CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 Format: `view t`<br>

 #### Viewing all pending tasks
 Still unsure of what to do?
-Be sure head over to the ìPendingî task tab to view a list of pending tasks.
+Be sure head over to the ‚ÄúPending‚Äù task tab to view a list of pending tasks.

 Format: `view p`<br>

 #### Viewing all "done" tasks
 Want to feel a sense of satisfaction?
-Simply head over to the ìDoneî task tab to view a list of completed tasks.
+Simply head over to the ‚ÄúDone‚Äù task tab to view a list of completed tasks.

 Format: `view d`<br>

 #### Viewing all floating tasks
 Finally decided on a deadline or duration for a particular task?
 No problem!
-You can assign a deadline or duration to it by navigating to the ìFloatingî task tab to view a list of floating tasks.
+You can assign a deadline or duration to it by navigating to the ‚ÄúFloating‚Äù task tab to view a list of floating tasks.

 Format: `view f`<br>

 #### Viewing all overdue tasks
 Worried about an old task that needs to be addressed?
-Simply head over to the ìOverdueî task tab to view a list of overdue tasks.
+Simply head over to the ‚ÄúOverdue‚Äù task tab to view a list of overdue tasks.

 Format: `view o`<br>

 ### Marking a task as "done"
 Completed an assignment that you have spent many hours on?
 Give yourself a pat on the back by typing done to mark the task as completed.
-Completed task will be transferred to task category ìDoneî.
+Completed task will be transferred to task category ‚ÄúDone‚Äù.
 Format: `done INDEX`

 > * INDEX of a task correspond to the current listing of tasks shown under the current task tab.
 > * `INDEX` **MUST** be positive integer, e.g. 1, 2 and 3.
-> * Marking a ìdoneî task will reverts the task back to its original status.
+> * Marking a ‚Äúdone‚Äù task will reverts the task back to its original status.
 > * Command can be reverted using the [undo](#undo-most-recent-command) command.

 Examples: